Queen Elizabeth II dead at 96 after 70 years on the throne

 Her sangfroid was not dented when a young man aimed a pistol at her and fired six blanks as she rode by on a horse in 1981, nor when she discovered a disturbed intruder sitting on her bed in Buckingham Palace in 1982.

-The image of the queen as an exemplar of ordinary British decency was satirized by the magazine Private Eye, which called her Brenda.
+The image of the queen as an exemplar of ordinary British decency was satirized by the magazine Private Eye, which called her Brenda, apparently because it sounded working-class.
 Anti-monarchists dubbed her “Mrs. Windsor.”
 But the republican cause gained limited traction while the queen was alive.

 On her Golden Jubilee in 2002, she said the country could “look back with measured pride on the history of the last 50 years.”